qanastek/sdialog/docs/sdialog/index.rst

 Event
 ^^^^^

+The ``Event`` class captures actions within a dialogue, which may include utterances, instructions, or other events.
+Events provide metadata for tracking and analyzing the flow and orchestration of conversations.

 - **Purpose:** Represents an action in the dialogue, which may be an utterance, instruction, or other event.
 - **Fields:**

   - ``agent``: The agent responsible for the event (e.g., "user", "system").
   - ``action``: The type of event (e.g., "utter", "instruct", "pick_suggestion").
   - ``actionLabel``: A label describing the action (e.g., type of instruction).